hexdocom/lemonai/README.md

 **​Lemon AI empowers deep research, web browsing, vibe coding, and data analysis – running entirely on your local hardware.​​** It supports ​**planning, action, reflection, and memory​** functionalities using **​local LLMs**​ (like DeepSeek, Kimi，Qwen, Llama, Gemma, GPTOSS) via **Ollama,VLLM**, ensuring **​complete privacy and zero cloud dependency.**

-For enhanced security, Lemon AI operates within a ​**local Virtual Machine (VM) sandbox by Docker.** This sandbox **​protects your machine's files and operating system​** by safely handling all code writing, execution, and editing tasks.
+For enhanced security, Lemon AI operates within a ​**local Virtual Machine (VM) sandbox by Docker.** This sandbox **​protects your machine's files and operating system​** by safely handling all code writing, executing, and editing tasks.

 Additionally, Lemon AI provides the **​flexibility to configure enhanced results**​ using APIs from leading cloud models like **​Claude, GPT, Gemini, and Grok.**